 Accommodation: Blackstone Mountain Lodge by CLIQUE

-One of six Alberta luxury resorts owned and operated by the CLIQUE Hotels and Resorts, Blackstone Mountain Lodge is located in Canmore just 20 minutes' drive from Banff National Park.
-This popular year-round resort destination is the perfect jumping-off point for outdoor adventures and explorations of the surrounding wilderness.
+One of six large Alberta resorts owned and operated by CLIQUE Hotels and Resorts, Blackstone Mountain Lodge is located in Canmore just 20 minutes' drive from Banff National Park.
+This popular year-round 3-star resort destination is the perfect jumping-off point for outdoor adventures and explorations of the surrounding wilderness.

 The resort's guest amenities are equally pleasing.
 Highlights include a large, all-season, heated outdoor pool; hot tubs; a fully equipped fitness center; banquet and meeting facilities; a pleasant BBQ area and courtyard; plus free Wi-Fi.
 Guests can also take advantage of underground heated parking and a self-service car wash.

-Other amenities of note include the Verde Day Spa (perfect for a manicure, pedicure, body wrap, or relaxing massage), a games room, hot tub, and complimentary ski and bike lockers.
+Other amenities of note include the Verde Day Spa, perfect for a manicure, pedicure, body wrap, or relaxing massage.
+A games room, hot tub, and complimentary ski and bike lockers are also available.

 Address: 170 Kananaskis Way, Canmore, Alberta